dwp/dataworks-aws-data-egress/README.md

 All the manual steps are done in the AWS console in the KMS section.

 Now that the key is uploaded, [we can use this external KMS key to encrypt the EBS volumes.](https://github.com/dwp/dataworks-aws-data-egress/blob/master/cluster_ecs.tf#L126)

+Some more information is available in our [common wiki](https://github.ucds.io/dip/aws-common-infrastructure/wiki/Data-Egress-BYOK-Encryption)